 There are currently 2 major revision levels supported by IFX commonly referred to as v1.x and v2.x.
 Consistent with our policy, every point release in the v1.x family from 1.1.0 – 1.8.1 is compatible with lower version releases.
 We are proud to have maintained that record for over 10 years.

 Version 2.x is not directly compatible with version 1.x.
 The version 2.x framework imposes new structural constraints on IFX Objects; more readily adapts to modern SOA environments and deprecates elements that had been identified as obsolete in version 1.
 Version 2 is the "go-forward" architecture for the IFX standard.

 IFX continues to support v1.x and, within limits, adds new data elements and functionality as required by members to maintain the viability of implementations based on that architecture.

-As the IFX Forum continues to develop new capabilities, implementation guidance to members is not only provided in the form of published implementation guides, but also in email dialog and archived proposal details.
+The IFX Forum continues to develop new capabilities and provides implementation guidance to members in the form of published implementation guides, email dialog and archived proposal details.
 These documents can be found in the members-only sections at www.ifxforum.org.